glu-lang/glu-book/_docs/modules.md

 In addition to functions, Glu allows you to import structures (struct) and enumerations (enum) from other modules.
 This is particularly useful when you want to share data types between different parts of your project.

 ### Importing a Struct
-Let's say you have a `Person` struct defined in a file named `types`:
+Let's say you have a `Person` struct defined in a file named `types.glu`:

 ```glu
 struct Person {